microsoft/aed-rust-learn-content/generic-types-traits/includes/3-derive.md

-# Derive
+# How to use the derive trait

-You might have noticed that our custom types are a little unwieldy to use in practice.
-This simple `Point` struct cannot be compared to other `Point` instances or displayed in the therminal.
+You might have noticed that our custom types are a little difficult to use in practice.
+This simple `Point` struct cannot be compared to other `Point` instances or displayed in the terminal.
+Because of this, we might want to use the **derive** attribute to allow new items to automatically be generated for the struct.

-The following code example will fail for three reasons:
+## Downside of generic types

+Take a look at the following code example:

 ```rust
 struct Point {